ptheywood/gtc-2019-talk/presentation.md

 ???

-We can reduce the number of messages read using spatial partitioning.
+We can reduce the number of messages read using spatial partitioning for continuous space.

-In spatial partitioning the environment is divided into a grid of cells.
-The width of each cell is set to the radius of communication, which means that by reading the messages from the moores neighbourhood of cells all messages within the radius will have been parsed
+The environment is divided into a grid of cells, with the cell width equal to the communication radius.

-along with some extras.
+By reading the Moore's neighbourhood of cells, we are guaranteed to access all of the required messages, while maintaining a good memory access pattern.

-The message list is sorted by cell index to enable improve the memory access pattern.
+In this case, the orange agent now only reads 18 messages in the shaded area,

-In this case, the orange agent now only reads 18 messages in the shaded area, in a more realistic example this would be a larger reduction.
+in a more realistic, larger-scale example this would be a larger reduction.

 ---